 Deciding to study an MBA is a huge commitment, and it is important you are fully aware of the criteria needed before beginning the application process.
-All business schools vary, but as a general rule applicants will need the following:
+Entry requirements for all UK business schools vary, but as a general rule applicants will need the following:

 A number of business schools require students to take the Graduate Management Admission Test (GMAT).
 The GMAT tests ability in: